-As of January 2016, Unified English Braille (UEB) will be the official braille code for United States.
-Based on a review of state implementation plans and feedback from our Regional Coordinators, teachers and National Advisory Committee, most younger students transitioned to UEB in September 2015, but the transition from EBAE to UEB is less defined and not as consistent for older students.
+As of January 2016, Unified English Braille (UEB) became the official braille code for United States.
+Based on a review of state implementation plans and feedback from our Regional Coordinators, teachers of the Visually Impair and National Advisory Committee, SOPHOMORE contestants will have the option to take their Challenge contests in UEB or EBAE this year, depending on what they know best.
+Learn about UEB updates for 2017.

 What is Braille Challenge?